1. Why use this guide?

-3. Appeals to the House of Lords
+6. Appeals to the House of Lords

-Copies of judgments made by the House of Lords on appeal from the Court of Appeal, together with petitions of appeal, for 1885-1906 are in KB 34.
+Copies of judgments made by the House of Lords on appeal from the Court of Appeal, together with petitions of appeal, are in KB 34/1 for the period 1885-1906.

 The highest court of appeal is now the Supreme Court.

-4. Further reading
+8. Further reading